NickNaskida/WaterInfo/Readme.md

 - General idea of the app (How to define water lack and source locations, etc.)

 ## Accomplishments that we're proud of
+- Successfully managed to visualize precise locations of water source and scarcities.
+- Managed to create information gathering input forms

 ## What we learned
 - Got more proficient in Git and Github